 - For each application, you can very quickly see:

-b.
-The number of inactive licenses.
-Click on the inactive number link to see the full list of assigned licenses and their inactivity reasons.
+- Inactive - Licenses that are assigned to users who haven't engaged with the app in the defined inactivity period.
+Click on the inactive number link to see the full list of inactive licenses and their inactivity reasons.

 - In the Annual cost per license column, enter your license cost.
 Learn more about entering license cost in this article.

 - The License cost benchmark column shows you a comparison of the price you are paying per license to the prices similar companies pay using anonymized market data, read more about it in this article.

 - Under the Total Cost column, see how much you spend on all active, inactive, and unassigned licenses.